The first granny smith was grown by the real Granny Smith, an amateur horticulturalist and early migrant to convict era Sydney.

 Maria Ann Sherwood was born 5 January 1800, in Peasmarsh, Sussex.

-Her family were poor; the area was rural and largely agricultural, Maria’s father worked as a farm labourer.
-Like her siblings, Maria did not attend school, but instead went into service work as soon as she was able.
+It was a rural area, largely agricultural, and Maria’s father worked as a farm labourer.
+Like her siblings, Maria did not attend school, but instead went into service work at a young age.

 In 1819 she married Thomas Smith, another farm worker.
 The pair settled in nearby Beckley and had eight children, five surviving.